-A National Climate Change Committee (NCCC), chaired by the MFFSD, is now established with a cross-section of members from all related Government Ministries and Agencies, private sector, civil society and academia.
-The NCCC also has the direct participation of the Office of the Prime Minister and is able to advise the government through the Cabinet (Figure 1).
+The Belize National Climate Change Committee (BNCCC), chaired by the MFFSD, is now established with a cross-section of members from all related Government Ministries and Agencies, private sector, civil society and academia.
+The BNCCC also has the direct participation of the Office of the Prime Minister and is able to advise the government through the Cabinet (Figure 1 Figure 2).
+Meetings of the BNCCC are held every quarter at minimum.
 The NCCC is comprised of the following members: